 Can you get a reverse mortgage if you owe back property taxes?

-All taxes must be brought current at the time of the loan and if you have been late on property taxes, mortgage payments or any other property charges in the past 24 months (i.e. HOA dues), the lender will require a Life Expectancy Set Aside per HUD guidelines to pay these expenses from your loan proceeds.
+All taxes must be brought current at the time of the loan, and if you have been late on property taxes, mortgage payments, or any other property charges in the past 24 months (i.e., HOA dues), the lender will require a Life Expectancy Set Aside per HUD guidelines to pay these expenses from your loan proceeds.

 HUD requires that all property charges be paid when due.
 They do not allow deferral programs.
-If you qualify for an exemption, that is perfectly fine but if it is a situation where amounts owed build up from non-payment, that is a violation of the reverse mortgage agreement.
+If you qualify for an exemption, that is perfectly fine, but if it is a situation where amounts owed build up from non-payment, that violates the reverse mortgage agreement.